geek4good/crystal_gaze/README.md

     $ gem install crystal_gaze

-If you just want to tinker with it, simply get the source code, change into the gems root directory, and call the executable like this `bin/predict`.
+If you just want to tinker with it, simply get the source code, change into the gem's root directory, and call the executable like this `bin/predict`.

 ## Usage